Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: OED for Correlated Observations

-An elementary component of the solution process of an OED problem is the gradient of the optimality criterion, namely, the partial derivatives with respect to the design variables.
-The exact form of the objective criterion and that of the associated gradient depends mainly on the weighting kernel used to construct the weighting matrix $\designmat(\design)$.
-As explained by~\eqref{eqn:general_gradient_entries}, the derivative of the optimality criterion depends on the derivatives of the weighted observation covariance matrix, that is,

-which requires the partial derivatives of the weighting kernel $\designmat(\design)$.
 In the discussion below, we consider time-dependent settings, where the states are checkpointed at the observation times for efficient evaluation and storage of the model state and the adjoints.
 As explained in~\Cref{subsec:numerical_setup}, checkpointing is crucial for solving large-scale time-dependent Bayesian inverse problems.
 The case of time-independent models can be viewed as a special case of the temporally uncorrelated setup with one observation time instance.

-Note that the entries of the observation error covariance matrix $\Cobsnoise$ describe covariances between all candidate sensor locations, at all observation time instances, as discussed in~\Cref{subsec:OED_sensor_placement}.
-The general form of the weighting function given by~\eqref{eqn:general_weightfunc} enables scaling the entries of the precision matrix $\Cobsnoise\inv$, where the respective weights are calculated based on both time and space.
+We note that the entries of the observation error covariance matrix $\Cobsnoise$ describe covariances between all candidate sensor locations, at all observation time instances, as discussed in~\Cref{subsec:OED_sensor_placement}.
+The general form of the weighting function given by~\eqref{eqn:design_weights} enables scaling the entries of the covariance matrix $\Cobsnoise$, where the respective weights are calculated based on both time and space.
 We explain this thought using a simplified example.
 Consider a time-dependent simulation with an observational grid with $\Nsens=2$ candidate sensor locations.
 Assume the observations are to be collected at two time instances $t_1,\, t_2$, respectively, with the observation error covariance matrix

 where each block $\mat{R}_{n,m} \in \Rnum^{2 \times 2}$ describes the error covariances between observational gridpoints at time instances $t_n,\,t_m$, respectively, where $n,m=1,2$.
 The design $\design\in\Xi\subseteq\Rnum^2$ is associated with the candidate sensor locations and thus is defined as $\design=\left(\design_1, \design_2\right)\tran$.
 The weighting matrix is defined as follows: